-There’s no greater feeling, no greater satisfaction, than knowing you’re making a difference.
+There is no greater feeling, no greater satisfaction, than knowing you are making a difference

 In 1974 a group of foster parents started a grassroots effort to improve Ohio’s child protection system.
 Quickly realizing that to impact change families must have a “voice”, OFCA incorporated as a nonprofit agency in 1975 and began addressing policies and legislation affecting families.
 As foster parents around the state joined, OFCA held its first resource family conference in 1976.
 Understanding that children in out of home care have multiple caregivers, OFCA began educating, advocating and giving a voice to not only foster but also adoptive, kinship, respite and primary (birth) families touched by the child welfare and juvenile justice systems.